mongodb/docs/source/includes/list-table-create-cluster-request-document.rst

    * - ``providerSettings.diskTypeName``
      - string
-     - *Required*
+     - *Optional*

        **Azure ONLY**

        The Azure disk type of the server's root volume.
+If ommitted,
+       |service| uses the default disk type for the selected
+       ``providerSettings.instanceSizeName``.

        The following table lists the possible values for this field, and their corresponding storage size.